 Step 7: Getting to Know WordPress

 The real power of WordPress comes from its thousands of plugins.
 These plugins add more features to your WordPress site.
-Take a look at our Blueprint to see what plugins we are using on this site.
-You may also want to see our list of must have WordPress plugins for business websites.
+See our expert pick of the essential WordPress plugins that you should install.

 We hope this article helped you move from Squarespace to WordPress.
 You may also want to see our list of 40 useful tools to manage and grow your WordPress site.